gvwilson/thirdbit/src/fiction/madica/index.md

 It only took the saucer an hour to get back to Earth.
 That was just long enough for the creatures Madica had unzombied to put the raptor and the gorilla back together and cut the snarkasaurus's hands free from the door.
-Madica left them to it---she spent the hour sitting with Laurellen and watching Ike sleep.
+Madica left them to it—she spent the hour sitting with Laurellen and watching Ike sleep.

 "We'll find some fuel for him, I promise," Madica said, squeezing her